Portland mayor asks feds to stop 'alt-right' rallies

 Gibson said he will not cancel the June 4 rally.

-"If I cancel this rally and we don't have a permit.
-You're talking about hundreds of people showing up in the park with no leadership, no voice of reason," he said in a Facebook post.
+"If I cancel this rally and we don't have a permit, you're talking about hundreds of people just showing up in the park with no leadership, no voice of reason," he said in a Facebook post.

 The June 10 protest is called #MarchAgainstSharia, KATU reported.